-The draft SEIS will be available for public comment for 45 days following publication of the notice of availability (NOA) in the Federal Register.
-At the close of the public comment period, TVA will respond to the substantive comments received and incorporate any necessary changes into the final SEIS.
-The completed final SEIS will be transmitted to the U.S. Environmental Protection Agency (USEPA), which will publish another NOA in the Federal Register.
+The completed final SEIS will be transmitted to the USEPA, which will publish another notice of availability (NOA) in the Federal Register.
 TVA will make a decision on the proposed action no sooner than 30 days after the USEPA's NOA of the final SEIS is published in the Federal Register.
 This decision will be based on the project purpose and need, anticipated environmental impacts as documented in the final SEIS, and cost, schedule, technological, and other considerations.
 To document the decision, TVA will issue a formal record of decision (ROD).